cch0912/1340Project/README.md

 > - Release a table ------------ D

 >  Option: C
 For option C, customers will input the number of people.
 The program will suggest a vacant table with minimal enough seats to the customer.
-If there is no vacant table, the program will suggest the customer to queue for a table.
+If there is no vacant table, the program will tell the customer that there are no tables and ask them to come back later.

-Example 1.1: 2 people, the program will suggest him to queue for table 3 as the current dining time is the longest, it should be vacant sooner than the ohter tables.
+Example 1.1: 2 people, the program will suggest him to occupy a particular table, and see if they confirm their reservation.

 > [Option C] entered
 > Please enter the number of people: 2